Hackership/http-fun/README.md

 Pick any of the following topics you are interested in understanding.
 Just follow the instructions to explore them, how they work and what they are used for.

+### HTTP Verbs

+We haven't talked much about the `VERB` in the HTTP-Protocol yet.
+It essentially tells the server the way you want to access a resource.
+This often means, that for different "verbs", the server executes different parts of the progamme.

+HTTP, in its first version, only knows about `GET`, `POST` and `HEAD`, the second version (1.1) added `OPTIONS`, `PUT`, `DELETE`, `TRACE` and `CONNECT`.
+There are more extensions to the protocol (for example WebDav) but for this document, we will focus on the main foure `GET`, `POST`, `PUT`, `DELETE` and briefly cover `OPTIONS`, `HEAD` and the later added `PATCH` – not all of which are supported by all servers.

+On its lowest basis HTTP is implemented under the CRUD-Principles of accessing resources.
+This essentially means, that everything is a resource and the main ways to connect to them is by either reading it (`GET`), creating a resource (`POST`), writing to the resource (`PUT`) or deleting it (`DELETE`).

+### An example

+Let's take our simple `/resource_manager` for example, which lists things I own in various categories.
+When we try to read its contents, we query it with a `GET` method:

+    http -v --session resource_test http://http-fun.hackership.org/resource_manager

+I can also query one item specifically:

+    http -v --session resource_test http://http-fun.hackership.org/resource_manager/cake

+Now, I can add new items, by posting to the resource manager and add a new items using the 'POST' method

+    http -v --form --session resource_test http://http-fun.hackership.org/resource_manager dog=jake

+As you can see, when we add parameters after a space in the commandline, httpie understands that we want to send a body and automatically switches to the "POST"-method.
+By setting the `--form`-flag, we tell it to the use "key=value"-form notation.
+Other notations is `--json` (but our resource manager doesn't understand that).

+Now, if we look at the output, we can see, that we created a new resource.
+We can also overwrite the resource by sending a `PUT` to the newly created resource:

+    echo 'jake' | http -v --session resource_test PUT http://http-fun.hackership.org/resource_manager/dog

+Or delete the resource:

+    http -v --session resource_test DELETE http://http-fun.hackership.org/resource_manager/dog

+It is also common practice that a PUT on the outer object resets the entire resource.
+Our server has that implementation, too:

+    http -v --session resource_test PUT http://http-fun.hackership.org/resource_manager/ dog=jake bag=tote

+These are the basic ways to interact with http-resources.
+And although it is rather simple (four main methods), it is an incredibly powerful system and the basis of most [Restful APIs](#Restful (API) Design)

+### Extra Verbs

+We have two more verbs to briefly look into: `HEAD` and `OPTIONS`.

+**Options** essentially tells you which verbs are available on this resource.
+You can find it in the `Allow`-header.

+Want to see an example?

+    http -v --session resource_test OPTIONS http://http-fun.hackership.org/resource_manager/

+**HEAD** on the other hand, executes a `GET`-Request on the resource but instead of returning the entire content, only returns the headers.

+Want to see an example?

+    http -v --session resource_test HEAD http://http-fun.hackership.org/resource_manager/

 ### HTTP Status Codes

 ### HTTP-Redirects